petroslamb/taxi-rides/reports/REPORT.md

  Then we used decomposition to examine how ARIMA would model a cleaned up trend from it's strongest seasonality coefficients, and indeed that went well.

- Finally we experimented with the Prophet model, which suprised us with it's features, speed, ease of use and accuracy.
+ Finally we experimented with the Prophet model, which surprised with it's features, speed, ease of use and accuracy.